List of United States senators in the 112th Congress

-This is a complete list of members of the United States Senate during the 112th United States Congress listed by seniority from January 3, 2011, to January 3, 2013.
+This is a complete list of United States senators during the 112th United States Congress listed by seniority from January 3, 2011, to January 3, 2013.
 It is a historical listing and will contain people who have not served the entire two-year Congress should anyone resign, die, or be expelled.

 Order of service is based on the commencement of the senator's first term.
-Behind this is former service as a senator (only giving the senator seniority within his or her new incoming class), service as vice president, a House member, a cabinet secretary, or a governor of a state.
+Behind this is former service as a senator (only giving the senator seniority within their new incoming class), service as vice president, a House member, a cabinet secretary, or a governor of a state.
 The final factor is the population of the senator's state.

 Senators who were sworn in during the middle of the two-year Congress (up until the last senator who was not sworn in early after winning the November 2012 election) are listed at the end of the list with no number.

 In the 112th Congress, Tom Harkin is the most senior junior senator, and Jeanne Shaheen is the most junior senior senator.

 Terms of service

 U.S. Senate seniority list

+The most senior senators by class were Richard Lugar (R-Indiana) from Class 1, Max Baucus (D-Montana) from Class 2, and Daniel Inouye (D-Hawaii) from Class 3.
+Inouye died on December 17, 2012, with Patrick Leahy (D-Vermont) became the senior senator in his class on the final days of the current congress.